RIOzzL/stage3-module2-task/README.md

 #### Module Main

-- Use Command pattern to call operations
+- Use Command pattern to call command
 - Instead of direct call module-web from module-main organize communication between module-web and module-main by custom annotations @CommandHandler, @CommandBody and @CommandParam placed in controllers